tizianrein/fsta/README.md

 - Do **not** upload sensitive or copyrighted material.
 - AI results are suggestions — always verify with qualified expertise before applying in practice.
-- API usage may incur cost on your Vercel or Google Cloud account.
+- API usage may incur cost.

 ---